astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/perspectives/difficultpeople.md

 ## In their shoes

 Remember the classic kindergarten proverb: **put yourself in someone else's shoes**.
+Try to see things from someone else's perspective.

 Along these lines, I mentioned in a previous section that I do mindfulness meditations a lot.
 One insightful idea from a guided meditation I listened to is reflecting on